 - Betterment Goldman Sachs Smart Beta – Wrap Up

-Smart Beta is a transparent, rules-based method of portfolio management that utilizes both passive and active investing strategies in an attempt to outperform the market.
-The goal of smart beta strategy is to obtain returns higher risk-adjusted than the overall market.
-The smart beta strategy invests in several factors that might be less efficient than the stock market in general.
-By capitalizing on market inefficiencies and investing in these factors, smart beta investing attempts to outperform the market in general.
+Smart Beta is a transparent, rules-based method of portfolio management that uses both passive and active investing strategies in an attempt to outperform the market or reduce volatility.
+The goal of a smart beta portfolio is to obtain higher risk-adjusted returns, sometimes called alpha, than the overall market.
+The smart beta strategy capitalizes on market inefficiencies that reward certain types of stocks.

-Smart beta portfolios invest in indexes but use distinct weighting to capitalize on market inefficiencies that might lead to higher risk-adjusted returns.
+Smart beta portfolios invest in index funds, but use distinct weightings and factors to capitalize on market inefficiencies which might lead to higher risk-adjusted returns.

 Which Factors Drive the Betterment Goldman Sachs Smart Beta Portfolio Strategy?

 Good Value— Betterment Goldman Sachs Smart Beta strategy determines value by looking for companies who demonstrate a positive net income (after tax) and have a low price.
 Betterment believes this will give “investors exposure to companies that have high growth potential but have been overlooked by other investors.”

 High Quality— Here, Smart Beta strategies look for companies who have the potential for growth, consistent returns, and stable earnings.
 These companies usually have stronger fundamental factors than others on the market.

 Low Volatility—Stocks with low volatility are those that don’t swing extremely in any direction.
 They tend to perform better than highly volatile stocks over time, which may seem counterintuitive.
 However, it is possible that more volatile stocks are more attractive because they offer the potential for bigger gains.